FAQs: Real Life Questions (And Answers) On Selling Businesses

 The best approach is to engage someone who can generate multiple buyers for you before you engage with the out-of-the-blue offer.
 Unsolicited offers are, in over 90% of cases, not genuine offers but attempts to fish for information, gain competitive advantage or probe for vulnerabilities.

 Why do you say that you lose all respect for a buyer when you realise he doesn't have enough money?
-Isn't it the case that most >£1m deals involve some form of seller financing or external finance?

 Yes, most deals in the £1m - £10m space (small businesses rather than micro businesses) tend to involve some form of seller financing or external finance.
-But the less the cash the buyer has to put down, the less the respect I have for him/her!
+The larger the business, the more the chance there's some 'deal structure' in place and it's not all cash.

 1. Their "external funders" are not risk takers.
 They are interested in capital preservation, not capital appreciation.
 (If they wanted to take risk they'd buy equity!)
 They are highly cautious and conservative and are difficult to please.